 - At least 30 graduate level credits

-- At least 3 credits outside CH E, including GR ST 565
+- At least 3 credits outside CH E, not including GR ST 565

 - Develop student advisory Program of Study (POS) Committee

-A graduate applicant should preferably have a Bachelor’s or Master’s degree in chemical engineering or chemistry.
-An applicant with records or scores that meet or exceed application guidelines listed above are not guaranteed admission.
-Admission of a qualified student also depends on a match between the student’s area of interest, research specialties of the faculty and availability of professors.Financial aid is usually considered only after an applicant is admitted to Iowa State University.
+A graduate applicant should preferably have a Bachelor’s degree in chemical engineering or chemistry.
 In addition to satisfying the normal graduate degree requirements, students without an undergraduate degree in chemical engineering must demonstrate proficiency in the major undergraduate subjects of chemical engineering: material and energy balances, heat and mass transfer, fluid mechanics, thermodynamics, and chemical reaction engineering.
-This is usually accomplished by completion of at least three undergraduate courses, as determined by the Director of Graduate Education, during an advising meeting held during graduate student orientation.
-Completion of the equivalent of MATH 267, and CHEM 331 and CHEM 332 also is required.
-At the POS committee meeting held after the student is admitted to the MS program, the student’s major professor and the POS committee will determine if additional coursework should be required.
+This is usually accomplished by completion of an online preparatory summer program.
+The Director of Graduate Education will determine if additional undergraduate courses are needed based on the student’s performance in the summer program.

-For materials sent to Graduate Admissions Office, contact the Graduate Admissions Office at 515 294-5836 or toll free at 800 262-3810.
+For materials sent to the Graduate Admissions Office, contact this office at 515 294-5836 or toll free at 800 262-3810.
 You may also email them at email@example.com.
-You can check the status of your graduate application through the Graduate Admissions Office or fill out this form.
-Iowa State cannot process an application until it is complete, so please make sure the university has received all the materials for your application.
-For materials sent to Department of Chemical and Biological Engineering, email firstname.lastname@example.org
+You can check the status of your graduate application through the Admissions portal.
+Iowa State cannot process an application until it is complete, so please make sure the university has received all the materials for your application For materials sent to Department of Chemical and Biological Engineering, email firstname.lastname@example.org